CHAPTERS 49-51

 +

 A heart monitor beeped languidly beside him, the sound oddly muffled.
 He thought the wires running across his chest had been fused to him, because there was something very wrong with his skin.
 When he tried to move, he felt it stitching, as if all his tissues were melted together, held intact by tiny metal barbs.
+His head throbbed, and his eyes felt hot and sticky in their sockets.
 His mouth tasted like copper.

 He managed to crack open one eye, and the air needled cruelly on its dry surface.
-Slowly, he turned his head and opened the other eye, craning his painful, stitching neck to take stock of himself and expecting a charred mass.
+Slowly, he turned his head and opened the other eye, craning his painful, stitching neck to take stock of himself and expecting to see a charred mass.
 He vaguely remembered being on fire.

 He realized then, that he wasn’t strapped down.
 Instead, he was enclosed in a cylindrical chamber with a transparent, domed lid.
 Some kind of pressurized oxygen chamber, he guessed.